 Matthew A. Young, M.S.
 President and Founder of the Finch Research Network (FiRN):

 Matt has been observing and enjoying nature since a very young age.
-He’s lived in Central New York almost 25 years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
+He’s lived in Central New York for 26+ years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
 Matt received his B.S. in Water Resources with a minor in Meteorology from SUNY-Oneonta and his M.S. in Ornithology from the SUNY College of Environmental Science and Forestry/Syracuse University in 2003.
 Matt did his masters research on avian diversity in restored wetlands of central New York at the Great Swamp Conservancy.
 He was a Regional Editor of the Kingbird for 10 years, the state ornithological journal in New York, was an Adjunct Professor in Environmental Studies at SUNY-Cortland, and currently teaches an Intro to Birding class for Cornell University and was the Board Chair at The Wetland Trust.